-Margaret O’Mara is the Howard & Frances Keller Endowed Professor of History at the University of Washington and a contributing opinion writer at The New York Times.
+Margaret O’Mara is the Howard & Frances Keller Endowed Professor of History at the University of Washington.
 She writes and teaches about the growth of the high-tech economy, the history of U.S. politics, and the connections between the two.

 O'Mara is a Distinguished Lecturer of the Organization of American Historians and a past fellow of the Center for Advanced Study in the Behavioral Sciences, the American Council of Learned Societies, and the National Forum on the Future of Liberal Education.
 She received her MA/PhD from the University of Pennsylvania and her BA from Northwestern University.
 She is an alumna of Little Rock Central High School.
 Prior to her academic career, she worked in the Clinton Administration, working on economic and social policy in the White House and served as a contributing researcher at the Brookings Institution.
 She lives outside Seattle with her husband Jeff and their two daughters.

 For a full list of publications and professional affiliations, see Margaret's CV.